YangSeungWon/plus-homepage/README.md

    - You can add another paragraph in `content division`

-For detailed explanation on how things work, checkout the [Vue.js docs](https://vuejs.org/v2/guide/).

-## No license No credit
+## No license No credit but do not distribute